Nicholas Guyatt

-Nicholas Guyatt (born 1973) is a British historian and author and a lecturer in modern history at the University of Cambridge in the United Kingdom.
+Nicholas Guyatt (born 1973) is a British historian and author and a professor of North American history at the University of Cambridge in the United Kingdom.

 Career

+Guyatt studied at Emmanuel College, Cambridge, receiving a BA in English and a MPhil in Political Thought and Intellectual History.
+He did his doctorate at Princeton University under Daniel T. Rodgers where he received a Ph.D. in history.
+Guyatt stayed in Princeton to teach after which he moved to a teaching position at Simon Fraser University in Vancouver where he stayed for three years.
+He returned to the United Kingdom in 2008 as a lecturer in modern history at the University of York.
+In 2014 he moved to University of Cambridge where he became a fellow at Jesus College and senior lecturer in North American history.
+He was later promoted to reader and then professor.

-Guyatt was educated at the University of Cambridge and Princeton University.
-His specific interests are on the racial and religious history of the United States.
-He also wrote a popular book, Have a Nice Doomsday, on Christian fundamentalist belief in the Rapture and how it is changing American foreign policy towards Israel.
+Guyatt's specific interests are on the racial and religious history of the United States.
+He also wrote a popular book, Have a Nice Doomsday (2007), on Christian fundamentalist belief in the Rapture and how it is changing American foreign policy towards Israel.